jaysutham/Paliclopedia/README.md

-# paliclopedia
+# paliclo
-Welcome to Paliclopedia!
+Welcome to Paliclo!
 An easy to access Monster Hunter helper web application.

 Now you might be thinking..
 "But there's like a million Monster Hunter database already.."
 Well...
 None of them is as simple as this!